therone18/employee_management/README.md

 # How to Set Up

-since "node_modules" is could not be imported into the github repo, it must be downloaded:
+since "node_modules" could not be imported into the github repo, it must be downloaded:
 - npm install

+to start the backend server:
+- start a new terminal
+- run: npm install express
+- run: node backend.js

 how to run application
 - npm run dev